 Bob Parr, 50, only had 3 to 5 nosebleeds in his entire life.
-In the last year he has had about 3 per week.
-Bob and sever-year-old Emma Parr sometimes have simultaneous nosebleeds.
-Bob also experiences loss of balance and neurological problems.
+But in one year he had about 3 per week.
+Bob and seven-year-old Emma Parr sometimes had simultaneous nosebleeds.
+Bob also experienced loss of balance and neurological problems.

 Emma Parr was recently diagnosed with asthma.
 She has also suffered rashes and nausea.

 After receiving Lisa's test results, her doctor advised them to leave their home within 48 hours.
-They are now living at in Bob's office space where there is no drilling nearby.
-Their health is greatly improved.
+The Parr family temporarily moved into Bob's office space where there is no drilling nearby.
+Their health greatly improved.